Built by the Department of Aircraft Production (DAP) at Fishermans Bend in Melbourne.

 was awarded a DFC flying Beaufort A9-141 over New Guinea.

-On January 14, 1944 this bomber ground looped at Tocumwal Airfield.
-Afterwards, converted to components.
+On January 14, 1944 this Beaufort ground looped at Tocumwal Airfield.
+No one was hurt in the crash.
 Restoration Group (BRG).
-When completed, it will be the only complete and the only flying example in the world.
+When completed, it will be the only complete and flying example in the world.